 Under the Canadian Anti-Doping Program (CADP), a sanction is imposed once an anti-doping rule violation has been determined, either when an athlete admits to a violation and waives the right to a hearing, or by an independent arbitrator after a doping tribunal hearing.

-All sanctions imposed under the CADP are logged into the Canadian Sport Sanction Registry and posted on the CCES website.
+All sanctions imposed under the CADP are logged in the Canadian Sport Sanction Registry and posted on the CCES website.

 Because the CADP is compliant with the World Anti-Doping Code, sanctions imposed in Canada are consistent with those of the Code.